logan-edwards/vortex-sheet/README.md

 # vortex-sheet
-Vortex sheet method for modeling the aerodynamics of thin airfoil.
+Vortex sheet method for modeling the aerodynamics of thin airfoils.

 At its core, this code solves the Birkhoff-Rott equation, a singular integro-differential equation given by